8 Must-Haves For a Successful Customer Service Training Program

 Customer service has become the dominant driver in businesses across all categories.
 And more and more companies are investing in customer service training programs.
-But what should a customer service training program look like?
+But what does a successful customer service training program look like?
 Whether you are developing the program internally for your company, or contracting an outside training firm to build and deliver it, here are the eight must-haves to make it successful:

 1. An entertaining trainer